 - Maintain student attendance records, grades, and other required records.

-Criminal Justice & Law Enforcement Professor Needed Skills
+Qualities of a Criminal Justice & Law Enforcement Professor

-These are the skills Criminal Justice and Law Enforcement Professors say are the most useful in their careers:
+When polled, Criminal Justice and Law Enforcement Professors say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.